 I was 16.
-An 8 year old albino boy named Manyashi and his 6 year old sister, Mariamu, were days away from being placed in the orphanage my parents run.
+An eight-year-old albino boy, Manyashi, and his six-year-old sister, Mariamu, were days away from being placed in the orphanage my parents run.
 Three men came in the night and broke into the hut Mariamu slept in.
 They gutted Mariamu, skinned her legs, cut off some of her facial features and left her bloody remains in the bed.
 The next day Manyashi moved into my house.

 Almost a year latter, BBC reporter Vicky Ntetema visited us.
-By then Manyashi was my next door neighbor and he came over to tell his story, with my Dad filling in details a 9-year-old would forget.
+By then Manyashi was my next door neighbor and he came over to tell his story, with Dad filling in details a 9-year-old would forget.
 Ntetema told her story too.
-In 2008 she was the first to report Tanzanian witch doctors paying for the body parts of people with albanisim.
-They used the body parts to make charms and sold them to politicians, gold miners and businessmen with the promise of making them successful.
+In 2008 she was the first to report Tanzanian witch doctors paying for the body parts of people with albinism.
+They used the body parts to make charms and sold them to politicians, gold miners and businessmen with the promise of success.